sagecodes/intro-machine-learning-old/README.md

 - k-Nearest Neighbors

 ##### Regression:
-Tries to predict a quantity or a number
+Tries to predict a quantity or a number (example: Price of a house)

 - Random forest
 - Naive Bayes
 - Linear Regression

 ### Unsupervised Learning